N-Raghav/Franka_ROS2_Grasping/README.md

-# RBE595 - Franka Panda Robot Control with ROS 2, MoveIt, and Autonomous Grasping
+# RBE595 - Franka Panda Robot Control with ROS 2, MoveIt, and Grasping

 ## Overview
 This project implements a complete control and grasping system for the Franka Emika Panda robot using ROS 2 Humble and MoveIt2.
-It includes simulation capabilities, motion planning, hardware control, object detection, and an integrated autonomous grasping pipeline with perception, planning, and execution modules.
+It includes simulation capabilities, motion planning, hardware control, object detection, and an integrated grasping pipeline with perception, planning, and execution modules.

 ---